City leaders aiming to make stricter penalties for stunt drivers

 “We're increasing the penalties,” Gaudet said.
 “There's also a provision that you could face jail time."

-The current ordinance doesn't have any jail time.
-This new ordinance increases jail time from anywhere from 10 days to 3 months and increases the fine from $500 to $1,000 for first time offenders.
+The new ordinance increases jail time from anywhere from 10 days to 3 months and increases the fine from $500 to $1,000 for first time offenders.

 “And you could have your driver's license suspended,” Gaudet said.